-Provide communication that is focused on the woman's new role as mother in aerosol instead of smoke.
-ENDS come in many systems.
+Provide communication that is focused on the woman's new role as mother lectronic Nicotine Delivery Systems (ENDS) are batteryoperated devices designed to deliver nicotine with flavorings and other chemicals in aerosol instead of smoke.
+ENDS come in many different shapes and sizes.
+ENDS are commonly known as e-cigarettes, e-hookah, vape pens or tank and mod systems.
 ENDS are tobacco products.